Dive into this guide to understand how you can build and customize your recruitment dashboard—the best solution to manage your hiring data.

 1. Boost the hiring process

 You need to analyze the recruitment data to determine what’s working in your current hiring process and which aspects need improvement.
-However, the vast amount of data makes it difficult to analyze it effectively.

 Your dashboard provides insights into different aspects of the process.
 Using those insights, you can spot flaws in your approach and remove practices that damage it.